khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

   \includegraphics[scale = \ayahSize]{images/53_28}
 \end{center}

-“...and conjecture is of no use against the truth”
+...and conjecture is of no use against the truth
 \end{aquote}

 and the Prophet \pbuh said, “Beware of suspicion, for truly, suspicion is the most false of speech.”[^a11] Therefore, we cannot worship Allāh by acting according to inauthentic _aḥādīth_; in fact, the Messenger of Allāh \pbuh forbade us from this saying, “Keep away from saying things about me, except what you know”[^a12]; since he has forbidden us from relating weak narrations, it goes without saying that it is forbidden to act according to them.